egemose/ImageAnnotater/readme.md

 Use the up and down arrows button (8. button) to switch between the original image and a computer segmented image. (ctrl-<)

+Use the 10. button to switch between making lines and bounding boxes. (ctrl-B)

-left click to make a marking or left drag to make a size marking. right click to remove a marking or size marking (with the mouse over the big circle). ctrl left click also removes markings.
+left click to make a marking or left drag to make a size marking. right click to remove a marking or size marking (with the mouse over one of the circles). ctrl left click also removes markings.
 Middle click and drag to scroll.